Furious 7: Plot

-As Mr. Nobody is medevaced, the team returns to Los Angeles where Dom plans to fight Deckard alone, while Letty, Brian, Tej, and Roman resolve to protect Ramsey from Jakande.
-Later, Brian promises Mia that he will fully dedicate himself to their family after he defeats Deckard and Jakande.
+Mr. Nobody is medically extracted, while the team returns to LA.
+Dom plans to fight Deckard alone, while Letty, Brian, Tej and Roman resolve to protect Ramsey from Jakande.
+Brian promises Mia that he will fully dedicate himself to their family after he defeats Deckard and Jakande.
 As Jakande pursues Brian and the rest of the team with a stealth helicopter and an aerial drone, Ramsey attempts to hack into God's Eye.
 Discovering the situation, Hobbs leaves the hospital and destroys the drone with an ambulance.
-After battling and killing Jakande's henchman Kiet, Brian hijacks a signal repeater tower that allows Ramsey to regain control of God's Eye and shut it down.
-Meanwhile, Dom and Deckard engage in a brawl on top of a public parking garage.
-Jakande intervenes and attacks them both; Dom uses the distraction to defeat Deckard by causing part of the parking garage to collapse beneath him.
-Dom attempts to crash his Dodge Charger onto Jakande's helicopter; he leaves a bag of grenades on the helicopter and crashes on the rubble of the garage.
+After battling and killing Jakande's henchman Kiet, Brian hijacks a signal repeater tower that allows Ramsey to control God's Eye and shut it down.

+As the military closes into the city, Jakande attempts to flee and spots Dom and Deckard engaging in a brawl atop a public parking garage.
+Intervening, Jakande turns on Deckard and attacks both men.
+Dom uses the distraction to defeat Deckard by causing part of the parking garage to collapse beneath him.
+Dom attempts to crash his Dodge Charger onto Jakande's helicopter, where he leaves a bag of grenades on the helicopter and crashes on the rubble of the garage.
 Hobbs shoots the grenades, destroying the helicopter and killing Jakande.

-After Brian and Hobbs help Letty bring out Dom's unconscious body, she cradles him and fully regains her memories by remembering their wedding.
-Dom regains consciousness after Letty tells him this.
-Deckard is arrested by Hobbs and the CIA.
-The rest of the team relax on a tropical beach.
-Brian and Mia play with their son Jack while Dom, Letty, Roman, Tej, and Ramsey look on, acknowledging that Brian is happily retired with his family.
+After Brian and Hobbs help Letty bring out Dom's unconscious body, Letty cradles Dom and tells him that she has fully regained her memories and has remembered their wedding.
+Dom regains consciousness.
+Deckard is arrested by Hobbs and CIA, where he is locked up in a black site prison.
+The rest of the team relaxes on a tropical beach.
+Brian and Mia play with their son Jack, while Dom, Letty, Roman, Tej, and Ramsey look on, acknowledging that Brian is happily retired with his family.
 Dom drives away and Brian catches up with him.
-As Dom recalls his memories with Brian, the two bid each other farewell and drive off in separate directions.
+As Dom recalls his memories with Brian, they bid each other farewell and drive off in separate directions.